 The only time they move to these charts is when price is at their key pre-marked level and they are hunting for a trigger signal.
 This literally cuts out hours.

 Don’t Forget Why Support & Resistance is Marked

-With the method I described above of pre-marking levels first and then letting the market come to the trader so that the trader is not letting the market dictate to them, it is important that the trader remembers exactly why they mark their levels.
+With the method I described above of pre-marking levels first and then letting the market come to you so that you are not letting the market dictate terms, it is important that you remember exactly why you marked your levels.

 The only reason support and resistance levels are ever marked is because the level is a very good one and the trader thinks if price makes it back to the level, it could be a high chance of making a high probability trade.
 It is important that traders keep this in mind when marking their levels.

 I often see a lot of charts where very minor levels are marked and these levels are often the levels where if price does make it back to, the trader is not going to make a trade entry from, so to mark the level is just a waste of time.
 The only levels that ever need to be marked are the levels where traders are going to want to make trades from if price makes it back to.

 All the other targets and stops etc, are all worked out well after a trade is found, but before that a trade has to be identified and to do that solid key levels are needed.

 Always remember when looking for levels; you only want to mark a level if you are going to want to play a trade from it.
 If it is a minor level or a level you would not play a trade from then it is a waste of time putting it on your chart and just getting in the way of the price action.

 Price action traders are not just pattern traders and can use a lot of information from a price action chart to help with their trade.
 With this in mind; candlesticks offer price action traders a lot of help with what they need because they show traders not only the open and close, but also where price went during the session.

 For this reason, when marking support and resistance the candlestick chart should always be used.